ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 Multithreading in Snort 3 refers to the ability to associate multiple threads with a single Snort instance enabling the concurrent processing of multiple packet files.
 This optimization frees up additional memory for further packet processing.

-In order to enable multithreading in Snort3, specify the quantity of threads designated for processing network traffic using either the '--max-packet-threads' or '-z' option.
+In order to enable multithreading in Snort 3, specify the quantity of threads designated for processing network traffic using either the '--max-packet-threads' or '-z' option.

 {{%notice Note%}}
-    The instructions provided have been tested on AWS EC2 Graviton4 instance, based on Neoverse V2.
-The examples are easiest to use if you have at least 16 cores in the system.
+    The instructions provided have been tested on AWS EC2 Graviton4 instance, based on Arm Neoverse V2.
+The examples work best if you have at least 16 cores in your system.
 {{%/notice%}}

-## Compile and build Snort3
+## Compile and build Snort 3

-To install Snort3, use a text editor to save the script below on your Arm server in a file named `install-snort.sh`.
+To install Snort 3, use a text editor to save the script below on your Arm server in a file named `install-snort.sh`.

 <!-- add github link for the below file [build_snort3.sh]() -->
 ``` bash